wp-plugins/multisite-language-switcher/readme.txt

 Donate link: http://www.greenpeace.org/international/
 Tags: multisite, language, switcher, international, localization, multilingual Requires at least: 3.0
-Tested up to:  3.2
+Tested up to:  3.2.1
-Stable tag: 0.5
+Stable tag: 0.6

 A simple but powerful plugin that will help you to manage the relations of posts and pages in your multisite-multilingual-installation

 == Description ==

-A simple but powerful plugin that will help you to manage the relations of posts and pages in your multisite-multilingual-installation
+A simple but powerful plugin that will help you to manage the relations of posts, pages, categories and tags in your multisite-multilingual-installation

 The plugin is using the flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.